 What are the proposals anyway?

-As part of the agreement, the government has pledged to allow councils to introduce a WPL if they want to do so.
+As part of its budget agreement with the Greens, the minority SNP government pledged to allow councils to introduce a WPL if they want to do so.

 How will it work?